 Enter Harry Osborn (James Franco), Mary Jane’s ex and Peter’s best friend.
 The first love-triangle is set in motion (two guys and one girl), as Mary Jane breaks up with Peter on the HIGHLANDER bridge.

 Though I chided Franco’s talent in SPIDER-MAN (2002), SPIDER-MAN 3 forces a re-assessment of his prowess as actor and character – I stand corrected, sir!
 No longer nutless or translucent, James Franco is the embodiment of nuance!
-His dual role as Harry Osborn and New Goblin is the most challenging of the film – that of hero’s friend driven to hate, then amnesiac friendship, then friendship pretense masking evil intent, then sincerely offering friendship once more in a compelling Marvel Team-Up situation, ultimately meeting his end by saving Spiderman’s life in the same way that his father, the Green Goblin (Willem Dafoe), tried to take it.
+His dual role as Harry and New Goblin is the most challenging of the film – that of hero’s friend driven to hate, then amnesiac friendship, then friendship pretense masking evil intent, then sincerely offering friendship once more in a compelling Marvel Team-Up situation, ultimately meeting his end poetically by saving Spiderman’s life in the same way that his father, the Green Goblin (Willem Dafoe), tried to take it.

 As one villain falls, another rises.